Costs of education and living

 The majority of higher education institutions in Germany are financed by the state.
 There are generally no fees for courses or most courses at state higher education institutions. may have to be paid for certain continuing education Master's programmes, but they are not particularly high compared to other countries.
 Private higher education institutions may demand more substantial fees for their degree programmes.

-The Federal State of Baden-Württemberg has however decided to charge non-EU citizens tuition fees of EUR 1,500 per semester for (Bachelor's, Master's, and ) degree programmes from the 2017/18 winter onwards.
+The Federal State of Baden-Württemberg charges non-EU citizens tuition fees of EUR 1,500 per semester for (Bachelor's, Master's, and ) degree programmes.
 These fees do not apply to .
-Students who have already begun a degree programme in Baden-Württemberg but did not graduate by the 2017/18 WS will not be subject to the aforementioned fees.

 Semester contribution